strangebuzz/cache-watcher/README.txt

 @Nice to have
 ————————————————————————————————————————————————————————————————————————————————

+* Apply the Symfony style for the console output (use colored background)
 * Create an option to display the watched file (+ bonus: display as a tree)
 * Allow to have an additional whitelist of custom files to watch
 * Handle the case where a Symfony command returns an error
 * Generate a pid file to be able to manually stop the process if something goes wrong.
 * Prevent the user from running sfcw for the same project more than one-time
+* Create a deamon mode: --deamon

 @Refactoring